 While no copy of the Pine Creek Declaration of Independence is known to exist, the story was considered valid enough that it is the subject of not one but two state historical markers in Clinton County.

-The first marker is located along Route 220 North; a second marker is located at the site of the declaration signing, near Pine Creek (known to the area settlers as Tiadaghton Creek in 1776).
+The first marker (pictured above) is located along Route 220 North; a second marker (pictured below) is located at the site of the declaration signing, near Pine Creek (known to the area settlers as Tiadaghton Creek in 1776).

 Considering that the Declaration of Independence drafted in Philadelphia wasn’t actually signed until August 2, 1776, it is possible that the Pine Creek Declaration of Independence was the first “signed” declaration of its kind!